maxmalkin/AgentAuth/README.md

 Human-in-the-loop authorization for AI agents.
 Every tool call is cryptographically signed, scoped to what a human approved, and written to an immutable audit log.

-## Try it with Claude Desktop in 5 minutes
+## Claude Desktop

-The fastest way to see AgentAuth in action is with the included MCP server.
-It connects Claude Desktop to the AgentAuth stack so every tool call Claude makes is authenticated and human-approved.
+The fastest way to see AgentAuth in action is with the included example MCP server.

 **Prerequisites:** [Bun](https://bun.sh), [Rust](https://rustup.rs), [Docker](https://docs.docker.com/get-docker/)